johan-st/go-image-server/README.md

   - I will allways know the path a certain id + parameter combo will have by naming the files according approprtly.
   - on hits I will want to read from disk regardless so I might as well try to open the path
   - on miss it will not be a noticeble cost
+- I decided to implement my own LRU cache.
+It should be thread safe but needs further verification.

 # thoughts
 - if used as a cdn a simple rsync could keep all cahces in sync and restore cache from master or other source on boot.
 Possibly even clone cache from all peers.